ryndaniels/effective-devops/assignments/assign_1.md

 * If you don't already have a github account, create one.
 * Browse to http://github.com.
 Supply a username, email address, and password.
 * Free plan is fine.
-Other plans allow you to have private repo.
+Other plans allow you to have private repositories.

-## Share your GitHub identity with your group
+## Share your GitHub identity with your group.

 * Jennifer Davis, iennae
 * Katherine Daniels, kdaniels

+## Provide GitHub identities to your instructors.
+(Notetaker)

 ## Accept invitation to GitHub JoeNGo Organization